 Figure 3.
 Contour features are shown at four sites reveal dramatic differences between subalpine (St. Sauveur and South Cadillac) and coastal plain (Wonderland and Gorham cliffs) sites, each with N=15 trees (blue dots).

-Maguire 1987), for example, and downslope pockets along the Park Loop Road.
+Maguire 1987), for example, and downslope pockets along the Park Loop Road at MDI.
 Below an otherwise infertile, glaciated bedrock (e.g., Ellsworth schist), charcoal remnants result in elevated soil C and mineral capacity.
-At higher elevations (incrementally between 190 and 404 m) where charcoal are found, sorption properties are similar to those revealed in an investigation of initial hydrophobic repulsion and later uptake in lignocellulosic charcoal (Licht and Smith 2018).
-In a later controlled study, investigators (Licht and Smith 2020) demonstrate the potency of residual charcoal whether as a result of forest fire or anthropogenic fire, to yield carbonates associated with negligible consumption of Ca, K and Mg (Kahl et al 2007).
-At lower locations we theorize PyC acts as a magnet for moisture retention to enable larger clusters and denser colonies of trees.
-The authors find subsurface PyC, undiminished by photorespiration and oxidation, spurs nutrient supply.
+At higher elevations (incrementally between 190 and 404 m) where charcoal is found, sorption properties are similar to those revealed in an investigation of initial hydrophobic repulsion and later uptake in lignocellulosic charcoal (Licht and Smith 2018).
+In a later controlled study, Licht and Smith (2020) demonstrated the potency of residual charcoal whether as a result of forest fire or anthropogenic fire, to yield carbonates associated with negligible consumption of Ca, K and Mg (Kahl et al 2007).
+At lower elevations, we theorize that PyC acts as a magnet for moisture retention to enable larger clusters and denser colonies of trees.
+The authors found that subsurface PyC, undiminished by photorespiration and oxidation, spurred nutrient supply.
 Specifically, PyC in a glaciated ‘O’ soil layer (DeBano 1981) increase alkali cations (Kolden et al 2017) and solubilized minerals (Caldwell and Richards 1989) often resulting from thermal exfoliation (Shakesby and Doerr 2006).

-A final premise concerns the influence of foliar C on Rcapacity or Bcapacity outcomes.
-To date there is no investigation of a combination of pitch pine biogeochemistry, elevation gradients and source-sink proximity for trees in the 1947 fire path.
-In previous studies of other species, scientists (Wang et al 2017) find greater carbon availability at higher elevation sites associated with stronger (less negative) iWUEδ13C outcomes and likely to be amplified by previous fire involvement (Chen Wang and Jia 2017). iWUEδ13C may be higher in some higher elevation populations at MDI.
-To answer this question, we aim to measure leaf level response between 160-404 m elevation, comprising historical fire effects on the one hand and long-term fire absence on the other.
-Fortuitously, at MDI, there exists a nearly ideal testbed to accumulate data to better clarify aspects of chemical geography (Star et al 2015) in precincts defined by fire history or its lack thereof.
+To date there is no investigation of a combination of pitch pine biogeochemistry, elevation gradients and source-sink proximity on metrics related to Rcapacity or Bcapacity for trees in the 1947 fire path.
+In a previous study of other species, Wang et al (2017) found that increasing elevation increased iWUEδ13C.
+This may be amplified by previous fire involvement (Chen Wang and Jia 2017) such that plants in high elevation, fire prone regions have greater values of this important Bcapacity metric.

+To address how historical fire, relative to topography and other edaphic variables, influence pitch pine Rcapacity and Bcapacity, we measured leaf and whole plant metrics in individuals located from 160-404 m elevation, in areas experiencing historical fire and in areas not experiencing fire.
+Fortuitously, at MDI, there exists a nearly ideal testbed to accumulate data to better clarify aspects of chemical geography (Star et al 2015) in precincts defined by fire history or its lack thereof (Figure 2).
 We anticipate our study will provide data to inform and inspire island management decisions (Stambaugh et al 2015).

 METHODS